Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 # Installation and Configuration

-For Windows, it is necessary to install WSL (Windows Subsystem for Linux) to use a Linux console on a Windows system.
+For windows it's needed to install a wsl, so that it is possible to use a linux console on a windows system.

-WSL can be found on the Microsoft Store.
-From all the available versions, we chose Ubuntu 22.04.5 LTS, which can be downloaded from [here](https://apps.microsoft.com/detail/9PN20MSR04DW?hl=en-us&gl=IT&ocid=pdpshare).
+The wsl can be found on microsoft store, from all the versions we chose `Ubuntu 22.04.5 TLS`, downloadable from [here](https://apps.microsoft.com/detail/9PN20MSR04DW?hl=en-us&gl=IT&ocid=pdpshare).

-When you open it for the first time, it will ask you to create a new profile by setting a nickname and password.
+After opening it for the first time, it will asks you to create a new profile, with nickname and password.

 [Back to top](#table-of-contents)